eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/W_delta.png)

 ## Hinf controller
 Firstly I’m not an expert in robust control, so my approach might not be the ideal or correct way of doing it so take it with a grain of salt.
-There exists a lot of material online about Hinf-controllers, but the big picture is that it is an optimization method where the $H_\infty$ norm of a generalized plant is minimized.
+There exists a lot of material online about Hinf-controllers, but the big picture is that it is an optimization method where the $$H_\infty$$ norm of a generalized plant is minimized.

 The difficult part about Hinf controller synthesis is that one must specify the requirements and signal properties in the frequency domain.
 In this case, I provide weights/specifications for the Sensitivity function, Complementary sensitivity function and the product of the controller and sensitivity function.
-This is called “Mixed-sensitivity Hinf control design”, as described in this tutorial: https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/hinf_DC/
+This is called “Mixed-sensitivity Hinf control design”, as described in this tutorial: [https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/hinf_DC/](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/hinf_DC/)

 I tried to do this in python, but the robust control functions require the installation of slycot that is troublesome on windows so I decided to try Julia for this part of the project, so far I like the robust control toolbox but it will not replace python as my main language.

-If you want to dive into the details you can check the Hinf code at: https://github.com/eliasrhoden/Sinumerik-Ctrl/blob/main/hinf_opt.ipynb
+If you want to dive into the details you can check the Hinf code at: [https://github.com/eliasrhoden/Sinumerik-Ctrl/blob/main/hinf_opt.ipynb](https://github.com/eliasrhoden/Sinumerik-Ctrl/blob/main/hinf_opt.ipynb)

 ## IMC Controller
-IMC stands for Internal Model Control, that implies that you have a controller C, that outputs to the plant but also a plant model, and the input to the controller is the error between the plant and model.
+IMC stands for Internal Model Control, that implies that you have a controller $$C$$, that outputs to the plant but also a plant model, and the input to the controller is the error between the plant and model.
 For nonlinear plants, this results in a quite complicated controller, but for the linear case (with a linear plant) you can simply solve for the controller by inverting the plant.

-So in reality it is no internal model, rather it is plant inversion that is the key, but I will call it IMC since that is how I first discovered this technique.
+So in reality this is not really internal model control, rather it is plant inversion that is the key, but I will call it IMC since that is how I first discovered this technique.

-Given an invertible plant $G(s)$ and a referece model $M(s)$, the controller can be calculated as
+Given an invertible plant $$G(s)$$ and a referece model $$M(s)$$, the controller can be calculated as

 $$
 C_{imc}(s) = \frac{M(s)}{1 - M(s)} G^{-1}(s)